davenaugler/Unit_14-Rest-JSON/README.md

 ## 02 - Converting JSON Strings to Java and Back
 - Downloading someone else's code,
-  - Taking a Java Object and converting it into a JSON String and visa versa
+- Task: Take a Java Object and convert it into a JSON String and then visa versa
+   - Used [Jackson databind](https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-databind) to perform the local lifecycle of a JSON String, modify the JSON, and ouput the JSON String